kubernetes/kubernetes/docs/proposals/security-context-constraints.md

 Admission will use the PodSecurityPolicy to ensure that any requests for a specific security context setting are valid and to generate settings using the following approach:

-1. Determine all the available PodSecurityPolicy objects that are allowed to be used
+1. Determine all the available `PodSecurityPolicy` objects that are allowed to be used
-1. Sort the PodSecurityPolicy objects in a most restrictive to least restrictive order.
+1. Sort the `PodSecurityPolicy` objects in a most restrictive to least restrictive order.
-1. For each PodSecurityPolicy, generate a SecurityContext for each container.
-The generation phase will not override and user requested settings in the SecurityContext and will rely on the validation phase to ensure that the user requests are valid.
+1. For each `PodSecurityPolicy`, generate a `SecurityContext` for each container.
+The generation phase will not override any user requested settings in the `SecurityContext`, and will rely on the validation phase to ensure that the user requests are valid.
-1. Validate the generated SecurityContext to ensure it falls within the boundaries of the PodSecurityPolicy
+1. Validate the generated `SecurityContext` to ensure it falls within the boundaries of the `PodSecurityPolicy`
-1. If all containers validate under a single PodSecurityPolicy then the pod will be admitted
+1. If all containers validate under a single `PodSecurityPolicy` then the pod will be admitted
-1. If all containers DO NOT validate under the PodSecurityPolicy then try the next PodSecurityPolicy
+1. If all containers DO NOT validate under the `PodSecurityPolicy` then try the next `PodSecurityPolicy`
-1. If no PodSecurityPolicy validates for the pod then the pod will not be admitted
+1. If no `PodSecurityPolicy` validates for the pod then the pod will not be admitted

 ## Creation of a SecurityContext Based on PodSecurityPolicy

-The creation of a SecurityContext based on a PodSecurityPolicy is based upon the configured settings of the PodSecurityPolicy.
+The creation of a `SecurityContext` based on a `PodSecurityPolicy` is based upon the configured settings of the `PodSecurityPolicy`.

-There are three scenarios under which a PodSecurityPolicy field may fall:
+There are three scenarios under which a `PodSecurityPolicy` field may fall:

 1. Governed by a boolean: fields of this type will be defaulted to the most restrictive value.
 For instance, `AllowPrivileged` will always be set to false if unspecified.

 1. Governed by an allowable set: fields of this type will be checked against the set to ensure their value is allowed.
 For example, `AllowCapabilities` will ensure that only capabilities that are allowed to be requested are considered valid.  `HostNetworkSources` will ensure that